 Gold is risky.

+In any event, risk is relative.
+Stocks are very risky today.
 Bonds are ultra risky.
 Real estate is in an ongoing bear market.
 And the dollar is on its way to reaching its intrinsic value.

 Yes, gold is risky at $1,400.
 But it is actually less risky than most alternatives.

 This is kind of true.
 But only in the sense that a $100 bill pays no interest.
 You can get interest from anything that functions as money if it is lent out.
 Interest is the time premium of money.
 You will not get interest from either your $100 or from your gold unless you lend them to someone.
 But both the dollars and the gold will earn interest if you lend them out.
 The problem is that once you make a loan (even to a bank, in the form of a savings account), you may not even get your principal back, much less the interest.